 In line with the Commission’s political guidelines 2024-2029, this destination will support research and innovation in tools and technologies strengthening the competitiveness of European health industry and reinforcing EU autonomy.
 This effort will contribute to the completion of the European Health Union which aims to enhance the resilience of healthcare systems, facilitate access to innovative and affordable healthcare solutions, and ensure that all citizens have access to high-quality, equitable, and sustainable healthcare.

 The development and use of innovative tools and technologies for biomedical research are the basis for prevention, early diagnosis, efficacious therapy and patient monitoring, essential components of efficient healthcare.
-These include enabling technologies, not least innovative biotechnological approaches, and emerging technologies like synthetic biology, digital tools including those based on ML/AIc and other data-driven approaches which will enable the development of more personalised medicine.
+These include enabling technologies, not least innovative biotechnological approaches, and emerging technologies like synthetic biology, digital tools including those based on ML/AI and other data-driven approaches which will enable the development of more personalised medicine.
 Hence the combination of innovative tools, high-quality health data (incl. real world data), digital technologies, modelling and AI tools holds great potential not only for advancing biomedical Research and Innovation but for developing health technologies that improve healthcare.

-However, the implementation of these tools and technologies face specific barriers such as scalability, regulatory frameworks and public acceptance and trust.
+However, the implementation of these tools and technologies faces specific barriers such as scalability, regulatory frameworks and public acceptance and trust.
 To overcome these challenges cross-sectoral cooperation among stakeholders including researchers, regulatory bodies, policymakers, industry, healthcare providers and patients , is necessary .
 This collaboration will facilitate the design and development of innovative health products and services, tailored to specific population groups, ultimately improving patient outcomes and reducing health inequalities.

 By taking a comprehensive and inclusive approach, this destination will prioritise the development of novel tools and technologies that address key considerations such as the rights of the individual, safety, effectiveness, appropriateness, accessibility, comparative value-added and fiscal sustainability while also ensuring ethical, legal and regulatory compliance.